wentasah/novaboot/README.md

 - \--no-file-gen

-    Do not generate files on the fly (i.e. "<" syntax) except for the files generated via "<<WORD" syntax.
+    Do not run external commands to generate files (i.e. "<" syntax and `run` keyword).
+This switch does not influence generation of files specified with "<<WORD" syntax.

 - \-p, --pulsar\[=mac\]